 Here is a Google Earth file that that contains locations and basic information about all of the National Geodetic Survey (NGS) Continuously Operating Reference Stations CORS.
 Saving you time from searching for CORS stations in your area and finding out what sampling rate they record GPS data at.

-GPS or GNSS Calendars are different then traditional calendars that most of us are used to working with, yet they are pretty common these days due to the increased use of GPS equipment.
-Yet there is never one around when you need one, so if you find your self doing a lot of GPS field work like myself then you may notice that you will working in Julian Days & GPS Weeks frequently so will want to print off your own copy or use an online utility to help you out.
+GPS calendars are different then traditional calendars that most of us are used to working with, yet they are pretty common these days due to the increased use of GPS surveying.
+Yet there is never one around when you need one, so if you find your self doing a lot of GPS field work like myself then you may notice that you will working in Julian Days …

 I am sure that most of us have run into times when we have features that have defined coordinates of one system that we need to use with a different one.
 (E.g. your map is in UTM (Universal Transverse Mercator) but you have been given GPS points in Lat/Long).